 You could also ask users to send UGC submissions via email, which is better suited to large competitions or ad campaigns with big-money rewards.

-Step 4: Analyze
+Step 4: Analyze customer influence

 Results and numbers say all that needs to be said.